pallets-eco/flask-sqlalchemy/docs/quickstart.rst

         def __repr__(self):
             return '<User %r>' % self.username

+WARNING: We used the __tablename__ parameter to ensure that we are not creating a table named 'user' because that is default convention by databases and could create conflicts.
+Hence, it is better to override the name with your own OR alternatively, name the class something different.
 To create the initial database, just import the `db` object from a interactive Python shell and run the :meth:`SQLAlchemy.create_all` method to create the